-The default dimension should not be changed from that defined in the IFRS taxonomy.
+The default member of an Axis should not be changed from that defined in the IFRS taxonomy.
 Users of XBRL data expect that the default member of an axis will be the same across filings.
-For example, if a company reports a value of Revenues with no dimensions it is assumed that this represents revenues of the consolidated entity.
-However, if the company changed the default member of the Legal Entity axis to the parent company member then every value without a dimension would represent the parent company and not the revenue of the consolidated entity. ( Default DimensionDQC_0041.73).
+For example, if a company reports a value of Revenues with no explicit members for any axes it is assumed that this represents revenues of the consolidated entity.
+This is because for Consolidated and separate financial statements axis the default member is Consolidated.
+However, if the company changed the default member of this axis to the Separate member then reporting revenues without an explicit member for this axis would represent that of the parent company, not the consolidated entity.
+(DQC_0041.73).

-(AssetsAndLiabilitiesClassifiedAsHeldForSaleAxis) This axis is used to categorize assets and liabilities in the face of financial statements as held for sale.
-Because an entity must present a non‑current asset classified as held for sale and the assets of a disposal group classified as held for sale separately from other assets in the statement of financial position, this axis is used to make that dis-aggregation.
+This axis is used to categorize assets and liabilities in the face of financial statements as held for sale.
+Because an entity must present a non-current asset classified as held for sale and the assets of a disposal group classified as held for sale separately from other assets in the statement of financial position, this axis is used to make that dis-aggregation.
 The liabilities of a disposal group classified as held for sale shall be presented separately from other liabilities in the statement of financial position.
 Those assets and liabilities shall not be offset and presented as a single amount.
 The major classes of assets and liabilities classified as held for sale shall be separately disclosed either in the statement of financial position or in the notes.
 This axis is used to identify those specific line items in these categories.
 Filers should not generally create extension elements under this axis unless they are further sub categorizing the disposal group.
-The rule for this axis checks that the axis does not use extension members, but allows extension members to be defined if they are children of AssetsAndLiabilitiesClassifiedAsHeldForSaleMember, NoncurrentAssetsHeldForSaleMember or DisposalGroupsClassifiedAsHeldForSaleMember Assets and liabilities classified as held for sale [axis](DQC_0104.9551).
-When a company reports a value for Assets, NonCurrent Assets and Current Assets, it is assumed that these values are always inclusive of held for sale assets and not net of held for sale Assets even though this is what the default implies.
-(DQC_0102.9540)
+The rule for this axis checks that the axis does not use extension members, but allows extension members to be defined if they are children of AssetsAndLiabilitiesClassifiedAsHeldForSaleMember, NoncurrentAssetsHeldForSaleMember or DisposalGroupsClassifiedAsHeldForSaleMember (DQC_0104.9551).

-(SegmentConsolidationItemsAxis) This axis is used to define the breakdown of the consolidated balance between those segments that are operating segments and those items that are not, such as intercompany and other reconciling amounts that add back to the consolidated total.
-The following members are permitted to be used on this axis: Segment consolidation items [axis]
+This axis is used to define the breakdown of the consolidated balance between those segments that are operating segments and those items that are not, such as intercompany and other reconciling amounts that add back to the consolidated total.
+The following members are permitted to be used on this axis:

 - GeographyEliminationsMember, and